OverTheWireOrg/OverTheWire-website/wargames/bandit/bandit33.md

 level: 33
 ---

-After all this `git` stuff its time for another esape.
+After all this `git` stuff its time for another escape.
 Good luck!